Clinking Glasses: Wine Toasting Etiquette

 What’s the sound everyone associates with a toast?
 That’s right, it’s the clink two wine or champagne glasses make when you tap them together.
-Clinking glasses is an important part of any toast, but do you have any idea why we do that?
+Clinking glasses is an important part of any toast, but do you have any idea why we clink our glasses?
 What’s behind the clinking?

-In this article, we’ll look at wine toasting and clinking glasses etiquette.
+In this blog post, we’ll look at wine toasting and clinking glasses etiquette.
 By the end of the page, you’ll be an expert who knows how to make a toast (both in public and in private) and clink glasses the right way!

-Wine Toasting and Clinking Etiquette: Clinking Glasses the Right Way
+Wine Toasting and Clinking Glasses Etiquette: How to clink glasses the right way

 Another downside of clinking rims: you’re more likely to spill wine.
 To clink the rims of the glass, you have to tilt the glass toward your guest.
 The forward motion of the clink could cause wine to slosh over the rim of your glass, making a mess.
 Don’t do it!